sevendaystoglory/sevendaystoglory.github.io/_posts/blogs/2025-12-14-unwritten-half.md

 ![image](/assets/images/neurolibre.png)

 What you see in this image is a living preprint.
-It looks like a paper, but it behaves more like a runnable project.
+It looks like a paper, but it behaves like a runnable project.
+If you’re learning, you can treat the paper like a guided lab with jupyter notebooks.
+If you’re reviewing, you can check claims easily without becoming tech support, because the whole process to publish here has these checks built-in.
+If you're building on top, you have all the resources you need here.

 NeuroLibre is a preprint publishing platform for reproducible, executable research objects.
 Instead of treating the PDF or the TeX file as the main artifact, a NeuroLibre publication packages the paper with the its code, data, and a defined runtime so the work can be executed from a web browser.
 NeuroLibre describes these as “reproducible publications” and supports Jupyter notebooks that can be render as a living, interactive preprint.